MasazI/dcgan/README.md

 ### How to Use ###

-Please edit settings.py
+Download face images in data dir.
+If you want, please edit settings.py.

+and

 ```
-#!bash

 python trainer.py
 ```

-You can see samples from Generative Network in samples.
+You can see samples from Generative Network in samples directory.

 ## Training Progress ##